r-spatial/sf/README.md

 ## Dissemination

 Development will take place on github, information will be shared and reactions and contributions invited through [r-sig-geo](https://stat.ethz.ch/mailman/listinfo/r-sig-geo), as well as [StackOverflow](http://stackoverflow.com/) and [GIS StackExchange](http://gis.stackexchange.com/).
 The project will use an Apache 2.0 license for maximum dissemination (similar to GDAL, which uses X/MIT).
 The work will be published in 4 blogs (quarterly), announced on r-sig-geo (3300 subscribers), and intermediary results will be presented at [UseR!
 2016](http://user2016.org/).
-The final result will be published in a paper either submitted to [The R Journal](https://journal.r-project.org/) or to the [Journal of Statistical Software](http://www.jstatsoft.org/).
+The final result will be published in a paper either submitted to [The R Journal](https://journal.r-project.org/) or to the [Journal of Statistical Software](http://www.jstatsoft.org/); this paper will be available before publication as a package vignette.